TLEN 5490: Network Programming

 While there is no formal course prerequisite, students must have recent programming experience (C strongly recommended) in a UNIX development environment, including hands-on editing, compiling, and debugging.

-If an education officer (EO) is indicated as “required” above,
+If a proctor is indicated as “required” above, you will need

-you will need an EO to proctor exams for the course.
-An EO
+an appropriate person to proctor exams/quizzes for the course.

 Hardware & Software